dlowe/nnet/README.markdown

 directory's contents will take on a desired output value of 0; intervening directories will take intermediate desired output values.

+### ioccc corpora

+The ioccc-1 corpus was obtained by taking all files matching /[a-z]+\.c/ from the all.tar.gz download from www.ioccc.org.

+The ioccc-0 corpus was obtained by searching github.com for "language:c", and using some sed/curl scripts, doing "raw" downloads the first 10 pages of results whose filenames matched /.*\.c/.

+This is a completely inappropriate use of a neural network :)

+### png corpora

+The png-1 corpus was obtained by manually scraping the first results from an images.google.com search for "obfuscate filetype:png".

+The png-0 corpus was obtained by manually scraping the first results from an images.google.com search for "obfuscate filetype:gif".

+Results:
+ * using these corpora as a training set
+ * using several hundred random *.gif and *.png files from my home computer as a test set
+ * using a rough "early stopping" algorithm over 1000-iteration training runs, which stopped after 17,000 iterations.
+ * interpreting output of "> 0.5" as "probably a .png" and "< 0.5" as "probably
+   a .gif"
+ * produced a network with about a 90% accuracy

+### english corpora

 ## Limitations
 You must include the trailing directory separator on training directories (this allows the program to be portable without wasting precious bytes on